-Until 2017, I had always thought that people who had heart attacks were cigar-chewing white dudes, chubby men with high blood pressure, gnarly cholesterol and a backpack of bad habits.
+Until 2017, I had always thought that people who had heart attacks were cigar-chewing white dudes, men with high blood pressure, gnarly cholesterol and a backpack of bad habits.
 John Candy, Tony Soprano, those guys.

 I knew to the bottom of my Lululemons that I would never, ever have a heart problem.
 I exercised at least ten hours per week, taught yoga, meditated, and frequently pretended to enjoy kale smoothies.
 My blood pressure has always been pitch perfect, cholesterol remarkably great, resting heart rate around 55bpm.

 However, at the tender young age of 53, I had a series of heart events, including a walking heart attack.
 Who knew you could multitask -- make breakfast for your kids and have a cardiac arrest?
 Who knew that the E.R. doctor would dismiss my elevated cardiac enzymes and abnormal EKG and send me home with salad recipes?
 Who knew that my blocked LAD could be written off as "benign" by a highly-recommended cardiologist?

 Color me gobsmacked to learn that doctors often triage heart patients based on patient gender.
 Do you have a penis and chest pain?
 Let's race you through the ER like cheetah.
 Chest pain but no penis?
 Sorry, it's probably just hormones, we'll have Nurse Sloth and Dr. Koala get right on that.

 As a result of this gender discrimination, women are twice as likely as men to die of heart disease than men are.
 Blatant gender discrimination in cardiac events is so common, it even has a name: The Yentl Syndrome.